 - −Bulky design

-Energy efficiency is respectable at 620 watts, and the auto-restart feature ensures the unit resumes operation at your last settings after a power outage — critical for crawl spaces where you might not notice a tripped breaker for days.
-The caster wheels make positioning easier in tight spaces, and the unit handles temperatures down to 41 degrees Fahrenheit.
+Energy efficiency is respectable, and the auto-restart feature ensures the unit resumes operation at your last settings after a power outage — critical for crawl spaces where you might not notice a tripped breaker for days.
+The caster wheels make positioning easier in tight spaces.

 What We Like